raghav2811/virtual_mouse/README.md

 ## How It Works

 1. **Hand detection** — `HandTracker` feeds each frame into MediaPipe Hands, which returns 21 3-D landmarks per hand.
-2. **Gesture recognition** — `GestureEngine.analyze()` reads finger states and pinch distances (scaled to palm size) to classify the current gesture.
+2. **Gesture recognition** — `GestureEngine.analyze()` reads finger states and adaptive pinch distances (scaled to palm size) to classify gestures.
+Scroll direction (`scroll_up` / `scroll_down`) is determined by tracking index-finger vertical delta inside the engine.
 3. **Virtual trackpad** — Only index-finger positions inside the green rectangle are mapped to screen coordinates, providing a stable bounded control area.
+The cursor continues to move while dragging (pinch).
+4. **Left click via index bend** — Curling the index finger so its tip drops below its PIP joint triggers a left click, keeping pinch exclusively for drag.
-4. **Cursor smoothing** — Raw mapped coordinates are fed into a Kalman filter (`CursorFilter`) to remove jitter before moving the cursor.
+5. **Cursor smoothing** — Raw mapped coordinates are fed into a Kalman filter (`CursorFilter`) to remove jitter before moving the cursor.
-5. **Mouse actions** — `MouseController` translates gestures into PyAutoGUI calls (move, click, right-click, double-click, drag).
+6. **Mouse actions** — `MouseController` translates gestures into PyAutoGUI calls (move, left-click, right-click, double-click, scroll, drag).
-6. **HUD** — `draw_hud()` renders the active gesture name on the frame so you can verify detection at a glance.
+7. **HUD** — `draw_hud()` renders the active gesture name on the frame so you can verify detection at a glance.

 ---